Nicolas-Puccio/caravaneer-2/README.md

 1. New bandit types
 2. Make extra caravans while playing
 3. Make extra towns while playing
-4. Fix broken economy in Drekar camp
-5. Visual indicator if buy/sell price of a good is high/low in the current trade (partially done)
+4. Visual indicator if buy/sell price of a good is high/low in the current trade (partially done)
-6. add config.txt to enable/disable any feature
+5. add config.txt to enable/disable any feature